-Board of Directors Redevelopment Authority of the City of Bethlehem the year ended June 30, 2021.
+We have audited the financial statements of the governmental activities and each major fund of the Redevelopment Authority of the City of Bethlehem (Authority), a component unit of the City of Bethlehem, for the year ended June 30, 2022.
 Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our conversation with you about planning matters on September 19, 2022.
+We have communicated such information in our conversation with you about planning matters on September 11, 2023.
 Professional standards also require that we communicate to you the following information related to our audit.